Ziad-I/Inscribe/README.md

 ## TODO

 - [x] Create a custom context menu to allow the creation of folders/files and renaming.
-- [ ] Add delete folder/file to context menu
+- [x] Add delete folder/file to context menu
 - [ ] Replace the browser's native prompt() with something prettier.
+- [ ] Add a refresh button to the sidebar.
 - [ ] Allow users to change the theme.
 - [ ] Add image preview.
 - [ ] Add an embedded terminal.